Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

-The first thing to check is that the rank of $\mathscr{M}$ is less than or equal to the dimension of $\Gr(2,\sE)$ so it is possible for the top Chern class of $\mathscr{M}$ to be non-zero.
-The condition that $-K_X \insec C \geq 0$ imposes conditions on the relevant dimensions and degrees that ensure this is the case.
+The first thing to check is that the rank of $\mathscr{M}_{X,C}$ is less than or equal to the dimension of $\Gr(2,\sE)$ so it is possible for the top Chern class of $\mathscr{M}_{X,C}$ to be nonzero.
+We will see that when the divisor $-K_Y - \sum_{i=1}^k H_i$ intersects the contractible curve nonnegatively, it imposes bounds on the relevant dimensions and degrees.
+These bounds ensure that the rank of $\mathscr{M}_{X,C}$ is at most $\dim \Gr(2,\sE)$.